-The WantAsynchronous parameter value is set to non-zero (TRUE) to request that the operation of this ROP be performed asynchronously.
+The WantAsynchronous parameter value is set to nonzero (TRUE) to request that the operation of this ROP be performed asynchronously.
 For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
-If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopHardDeleteMessagesAndSubfolders response.
+If the WantAsynchronous parameter value is nonzero (TRUE), the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopHardDeleteMessagesAndSubfolders response to indicate that the operation has already completed.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.